CGReposit/genealogysite/index.md

 - _Franklin D. Roosevelt (1938)_

 ![Statue of Liberty](/genealogysite/assets/images/statue-of-liberty.jpg)

 ### Intro

 Let me preface this by saying I always thought family trees were <ins>dumb</ins>

 I never felt compelled to create one.
-It's something I always though of as cringy.
-However, times have changed, and technological advancements have made it considerably easier to trace one’s lineage by simply conducting a search by last name 🔎🕵🏻‍♂️ and I can't deny it's quite cool to be able to look all of this up.
+It's something I always thought of as cringy.

+Thanks to modern technology, however, tracing one’s lineage has become considerably easier; often requiring nothing more than a simple search of the last name in the correct database 🕵🏻‍♂️

+For all of my cynicism, I have to admit that to now have a family tree made is quite cool - especially because what I found out about my lineage and the people who comprise it is not what I had expected.

+Part of the reason I had no interest in geneaology is because I believed (and still do) that it has no practical effect on the present.
+Life does not change simply because you found out what year your ancestor entered through Ellis Island 🗽

+Nonetheless, researching personal family history connects you to wider historical events, like wars, migrations, or social movements.
+This a personal, human-scale perspective on the past that is entirely different to reading about it in textbooks.

-Having done some easy research, I began to compile more information than I knew what to do with; tracking the lineages of people you don't know through multiple sources is incredibly tedious.
-Most websites that I found for geneaology-tracking didn't really have a mechanism to fully show all the information I was collecting from different sources.
-To that end, I decided to get creative and create my own repository of information.
+Easy research quickly yielded an unmanageable volume of data.
+Since existing genealogy-tracking websites couldn't fully integrate all the information I was gathering from multiple sources, I decided to get creative and just build my own repository for this information.

-## Lineage and surname etymology

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
+Mainly, this webpage served as an enormous personal project to learn the HTML coding basics behind creating a website - and to give my Dad and siblings this repository of information I believe they should also have access to.

+## Index

+This project yielded unexpected volumes of information: both on family history and American History.
+Highly interesting shit.

 *   [List of family members](family-directory.html)
 *   [Etymology](etymology.md)